Umair7865/oracle_oci-cli_and_terraform/READme.md

 please make sure the below priority things according to your environment
 - Change Compartment OCID
 - Change Subnet OCID
+- Public key and Private Key for installation of OCI and CLI
+- Change User OCID and Fingerprint

 **********************************************************************